polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/build-a-token-contract.md

 - Every time that `transfer_from_to` is called.

 The values for the `from` and `to` fields are `Option<AccountId>` data types.
-However, during the initial transfer of tokens the value set for the *initial supply* doesn't come from any other account.
+However, during the initial transfer of tokens, the value set for the *initial supply* doesn't come from any other account.
 In this case, the Transfer event has a `from` value of `None`.